brightly-salty/qbcanon/literature/american.md

 - Turner, his friend, eats soap powder.
 There is a boxing match between Griff and he forgets to throw it and is beaten to death.
 - Jaime poisons Housemaster Earl at Christmas.

+### What Whitman

+Leaves of Grass

+- poetry collection

+"When Lilacs Last in Dooryard Bloom'd"

+- on Abraham Lincoln's death

+"Song of Myself

+- "barbaric yawp"

+"Beat, Beat Drums!"

+"O Captain!
+My Captain!"

+- also on Abraham Lincoln's death
+- uses naval metaphors for the Civil War, with Lincoln as captain of the Union ship

+### Thornton Wilder

+Our Town

+The Bridge of San Luis Rey

+### Tennessee Williams

+A Streetcar Named Desire

+The Glass Menagerie

+Cat on a Hot Tin Roof

+Night of the Iguana